Milanjiji/sheetstore/.yalc/sheetstore/README.md

 - Familiar Firestore-like API (getDocs, getDoc, addDoc, etc.)
 - Use Google Sheets as your database
-- Free tier usage with Google Sheets
+- Free tier usage with Google Sheets API
 - No complex setup or authentication required (compared to Firestore)
 - Simple document-based data structure
 - Minimal dependencies